JudiniLabs/code-gpt-docs/docs/tutorial-features/code_documentation.md

 # Document CodeGPT

 ## Description
-The CodeGPT Code Documentation feature enables you to effortlessly generate comprehensive documentation for your codebase.
+The CodeGPT Document CodeGPT feature enables you to effortlessly generate comprehensive documentation for your codebase.
 By selecting specific code segments, you can prompt CodeGPT to create detailed and informative documentation.

 ## How to Use:
 - Select CodeGPT as `Provider`  and `Model`